dsc-courses/practice.dsc10.com/problems/su22-final/q1-best-plot.md

 # BEGIN SUBPROB

-Do dogs that are highly suitable for children weight more?
+Do dogs that are highly suitable for children weigh more?

 ( ) Bar plot
 ( ) Scatter plot